Namma Metro: Power supply

-In December 2009, the ABB Group was awarded the contract to provide power solutions for the first phase of the planned metro network.
+In December 2009, ABB was awarded the contract to provide power solutions for the first phase of the planned metro network.
 ABB designed, supplied, installed and commissioned four substations that receive and distribute electricity, each rated at 66/33 kV, as well as the auxiliary and traction substations.
-ABB also provided an integrated network management system, or SCADA (Supervisory Control And Data Acquisition), to monitor and control the installations.
+ABB also provided an integrated network management system, or SCADA (supervisory control and data acquisition), to monitor and control the installations.
 BMRC currently pays BESCOM ₹5.7 per unit of electricity.

 In 2016, BMRCL signed an agreement with CleanMax Solar to set up solar installations at Baiyapanahalli and Peenya stations.
 After Phase 2 of the metro is complete, CleanMax Solar will set up similar installations at the metro depots in Challaghatta, Whitefield, Kothanur and Hebbagodi.
-Per the agreement, CleanMax Solar will bear the cost of installation and the BMRC will pay CleanMax a rate of ₹5.5 per unit of electricity for three years.
+As per the agreement, CleanMax Solar will bear the cost of installation and the BMRC will pay CleanMax a rate of ₹5.5 per unit of electricity for three years.
 Following the three-year period, all six installations will be transferred to the BMRC.
 According to the BMRC director of operations NM Dhoke, "The 1.4 MW installation can generate up to 10,000 units, which help power the depot facilities.
 However, it is not sufficient to power the trains, but it will help us save ₹51 crore over 25 years on energy".

-In February 2019, Alstom was awarded a GBP 62 million contract to provide electrification systems for Phase II of the Namma Metro.
-The company will construct 56 substations to supply power for Phase II of the system.
+In February 2019, Alstom was awarded a GBP 62 million contract to provide electrification systems for Phase 2 of the Namma Metro.
+The company will construct 56 substations to supply power for Phase 2 of the system.